TheMisterOdd/Insight/README.md

-# Insight Engine, free and OpenSource Renderer.
-Using OpenGL
+# Insight
 ### 3D cross-platform game framework
-Insight is a **C and C++**, multiplatform game framework to create 3D games.
-It provides a varaity of new classes to handle different aspects like **window, input, shaders, GUI...**
+Insight is lightweight game engine and framework written in ANSI C and licensed under public domain.
+The engine is designed to be fast and could be used in any project.

 Unfortunately we have not managed to port the engine to Android or HTML, nor translate it into any other language, we will try this in later versions.